-A clear and specific plan for lifelong care after primary treatment should

-	include individualized recommendations for recovery.
-The Origins team approach

-	includes Continuing Care Specialists who work alongside our multidisciplinary

-	professionals from the onset of a patient’s stay.
-These team members take into

-	account the recommendations of a person’s diagnosis and their personal

-	experience during treatment to develop plans that support permanent success.
+A clear and specific plan for lifelong care after primary treatment should include individualized recommendations.
+The Origins team approach includes Continuing Care Specialists who work alongside our multidisciplinary professionals from the onset of your stay.
+These team members consider the recommendations of your diagnosis and your personal experience during codependency treatment to develop plans that support permanent success.

 - Medication management

 - Ongoing counseling

 - Transitional living

 - 12-Step support groups and fellowships